Th4ntis/th4ntis.github.io/_posts/2023-05-16-Windows-Server-2019-Setup.md

 - th4ntis
 ---

-I usually go with a [Windows Server 2019](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019) VM with [VMWare](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=WKST-PLAYER-1623-NEW\&productId=1039\&rPId=85399) or [Virtualbox](https://www.virtualbox.org/).
+A virtual machine(VM) is the virtualization or emulation of a computer system.
+It's a way to run a computer system such as windows or linux.
+You can use this to test new/other features, software, configurations, etc.

+VM software that is used to emulate other computer systems are [VMWare Workstation Player](https://www.vmware.com/products/workstation-player.html) (Free version), [VMWare Workstation Pro](https://www.vmware.com/products/workstation-pro.html) (Paid version), or [Virtualbox](https://www.virtualbox.org/).
 I have VMWare Workstation Pro but Player works just as well.
 You can go with either VMWare or Virtualbox, both work and it just comes down to personal preference on the application and what you're use to.
+There's minor differences between the two for most end users.

 Obviously your setup may differ depending on your system specs.
-I typically go with 4GB(4096 MB) of RAM per VM, 2 processors and 2 cores per processor but I am running with 32GB of RAM and an Intel i7-10750H.

-If you need to, you can start with 4 or 8GB of RAM and 2 processors and 2 core per processor, for the install so it goes faster then drop it down to 2 or 4GB of RAM and 2 processors and 1 core per processor for the victim machines.
+I typically go with 4GB(4096 MB) of RAM per VM, 2 processors and 2 cores per processor but I have a bit beefier machine.
+If you need to, you can start with 4 or 8GB of RAM and 2 processors and 2 core per processor, for the install so it goes faster then drop it down to 2 or 4GB of RAM and 2 processors and 1 core per processor.

 # Windows Server 2019

+You can find a link to Evaluation ISOs [here](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019) on Microsofts website.

-Start with our Typical Configuration that we did in the [Windows 10 VM Setup](https://blog.th4ntis.com/Windows10-Machine-Setup) with the defaults.
+Start with our Typical Configuration that we did in the [Windows 10 VM Setup](https://th4ntis.com/guide/2023/05/14/Windows10-VM-Setup.html) with the defaults.
 Once we load the ISO, boot, and "Install Now", Choose the "Windows Server 20XX Standard Evaluation (Desktop Experience)"

 ![](https://github.com/Th4ntis/CyberSecNotes/raw/main/.gitbook/assets/image%20(557).png)